protocol/research-grants/RFPs/rfp-8-pubsub.md

 ## Scope of this RFP

-With this RFP, we are looking for approaches that explore the scalability bounds of the existing pub/sub algorithms within libp2p, i.e. gossipsub and episub.
+With this RFP, we are looking for approaches that explore the scalability bounds of the existing pub/sub algorithms within libp2p, i.e. gossipsub and floodsub.
 IPFS already has hundreds of thousands of daily users and is expected to grow exponentially to multiple millions.
 ETH1.0 already has more than 16,000 nodes and when ETH2.0 arrives this number is expected to rise by several orders of magnitude.
 A thorough evaluation of the scalability performance of the existing protocols or their redesign is essential before they get deployed at those scales.

 As such, the goal of this RFP is to answer questions such as:
-* What changes need to be made in order for gossipsub and episub to scale to 10s of millions of users while retaining acceptable performance in terms of message delivery latency?
+* What changes need to be made in order for gossipsub and floodsub to scale to 10s of millions of users while retaining acceptable performance in terms of message delivery latency?
-* What changes need to be made so that gossipsub and episub can operate efficiently under high rates of network churn (up to 40% per hour)?
+* What changes need to be made so that gossipsub and floodsub can operate efficiently under high rates of network churn (up to 40% per hour)?
 * What are the latency guarantees that we can expect as the system scales from hundreds of nodes to millions of nodes?

 Use cases of interest (10 ≤ n, m ≤ 10M):